 - take a blood test to check for infection or vitamin deficiencies

-- take images of your brain to look for damage.
+- recommend a brain scan to look for damage

-- writing down important information using a diary, a notepad, or a smartphone
+- writing down important information using a diary, notepad or smartphone

 - telling family and friends about important information you need to remember

 Can amnesia be prevented?